 Field data circuit breakeredit

-- Limit for fielddata breaker, defaults to 60% of JVM heap
+- (Dynamic) Limit for fielddata breaker.
+Defaults to 40% of JVM heap.

 Request circuit breakeredit